• Our Impact

 Making a case for his client earlier, Gary Nimako Marfo, lawyer for Mrs Oware-Mensah, contended that the High Court’s indication that it would “advise itself” should the accused fail to file her witness list implied adverse consequences should her client fail to comply with the order.

-But Justice Senyo Dzamefe, however, cuts in at this point and questioned that argument, pointing out that an accused person retains the right to decide whether or not to testify or call witnesses in their defence.
+But Justice Senyo Dzamefe, however, cut in at this point and questioned that argument, pointing out that an accused person retains the right to decide whether or not to testify or call witnesses in their defence.

 Justice Gabriel Scott Pwamang also joined the argument and pointed out the accused could elect not to call witnesses initially and later choose to do so as the trial progresses.